DS4PS/cpp-523-fall-2020/schedule.md

 # Final Exam

-Dates coming soon.
+**The exam is open {{page.final.exam-date}}.**

 The final exam is on Canvas.
 You have 4 hours to complete it once it is started.

+You are NOT allowed to pause and return.
+The 4 hour limit starts once you begin the exam.

 You are allowed to look back over your notes and use a calculator for help with math.

-You are NOT allowed to work together on the final exam.
-Do NOT discuss questions after you have take it.
+You are **NOT** allowed to work together on the final exam.
+Do **NOT** discuss questions after you have take it.

 <br>
 <br>